You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 When we talk about the large amounts of money, it's not simply that we're jealous because they're getting too much money.

-We have what's called a perverse incentive.
+We have what's called a perverse incentive in many of these corporations.

 If it doesn't pay off, they don't lose anything.

-Well, now that sounds remarkably similar to certain aspects of the U.S. tax code, doesn't it?
+Well now, that sounds remarkably similar to certain aspects of the U.s tax code, doesn't it?

 I mean, do I get to deduct stock losses?